|A pool of hummus photolibrary|

 Chickpeas (and beans, other legumes and grains), contain a substance called phytic acid, which binds with minerals preventing your body to fully absorb them in the intestinal tract, inhibiting digestion.
 The traditional methods of cooking these foods are either soaking, sprouting or fermenting them, as these processes "pre-digest" them (neutralizing phytates and enzyme inhibitors) so all their nutrients are better absorbed by the body.
 Adding whey to the water when soaking chickpeas helps to neutralize these inhibitors.
 Whey also has the benefit of providing friendly bacteria, which help to start the pre-digestion process for you.

-500g dried chickpeas or an organic pre-cooked can of chickpeas
+500g dried chickpeas or organic pre-cooked cans of chickpeas